favorize-app/multi-auth/docs/OAUTH_QUICK_START.md

-# OAuth Quick Start Guide
+# Multi-Auth Quick Start Guide

-This guide shows you how to quickly set up OAuth authentication with the Multi-Auth library using Gradle configuration.
+This guide shows you how to quickly set up authentication with the Multi-Auth library using Gradle configuration.
+Multi-Auth supports OAuth, email, SMS, and other providers.

 ## 1. Add the Plugin